 Key Features

-• Capacity: Up 4 passengers
+- Capacity: Up 4 passengers

-• Relatively new class of aircraft and are fitted with the latest jet engine technology with fuel efficiency thus lowering costs
+- Relatively low cost to operate - Relatively new class of aircraft and are fitted with the latest jet engine technology with fuel efficiency thus lowering costs

-• Cost-efficient way to transport multiple executives around the country for businesses
+- Cost-efficient way to transport multiple executives around the country for businesses

-• Perfect for quick, short trips; up to 3 hrs of non-stop flying
+- Perfect for quick, short trips; up to 3 hrs of non-stop flying

-• More landing options especially in more remote areas thus getting you closer to your destination (eg. rural airports)
+- Can use shorter runways and fly to locations that are otherwise inaccessible for commercial airlines - More landing options especially in more remote areas thus getting you closer to your destination (eg. rural airports)

-• No room for a cabin attendant or lavatory
+- No room for a cabin attendant or lavatory

 Popular Very Light Jets include the Cessna Mustang, Embraer Phenom 100 and Honda Hondajet.